hansvn/vscode-instant-mongo/README.md

-# instant-mongo README
+# Instant Mongo: Memory Database and Explorer

 The Instant Mongo extension eliminates all the time consuming and cumbersome steps of installing, configuring and running a MongoDB database.
 It also adds a Database Explorer to VS Code so you can immediately explore the structures and contents of the database.
-The Explorer supports commands which allow you to create databases, collections and insert documents.
+The Explorer supports basic commands which allow you to create databases, collections and insert documents.
-Just start your devving session: quickly run a database without any setup and focus on the important matters.

-This extension is a wrapper for [mongodb-memory-server-core](https://github.com/nodkz/mongodb-memory-server) so you can spin up a database with one command (or 2 clicks).

 ## Installation